Employee Referral Bonuses

 Companies Offering Bonuses

-According to the Society of Human Resource Management (SHRM), roughly 1 of every 2 employers offers a formal referral bonus program.
+According to the Society of Human Resource Management (SHRM), roughly one of every two employers offers a formal referral bonus program.
 Such programs account for close to 25% of all hires, on average.
 Many other employers have an informal referral system.

 Why Companies Pay Bonuses